Is Chris Evans Done With ‘Captain America’ And Donald Trump?

 “They were just so happy to hear that someone was angry.
 Hear someone say that Washington sucks.
 They just want something new without actually understanding.
 I mean, guys like Steve Bannon—Steve Bannon!—this man has no place in politics.”

-He went on to say to Esquire that as an actor, he thinks that he is not as smart as Donald Trump when it comes to business but he is very well aware of his political beliefs.
+He went on to say to Esquire that as an actor, he thinks that he is not as smart as Donald Trump when it comes to business, but he is very well aware of his political beliefs.

 “I think it’s about how you speak up.
 We’re allowed to disagree.
 If I state my case and people don’t want to go see my movies as a result, I’m okay with that,” he further added.